-Achieving an above-average rating - at PwC there is a rating system where anyone can give you feedback.
-It is not only encouraged, it is enforced - so it is a pretty big deal.
+Achieving an above-average rating when I worked at PwC.
+They have a rating system where anyone can give you feedback.
+It is not only encouraged, it is enforced - so it felt like a pretty big deal.

 In one sentence, what is your area of study?